 The appropriate density for a housing site should be led by achieving an attractive development that is in character with the village and the surrounding rural area.
 Typically, densities will be higher in the centre, and reduce towards the edges, of the village and take particular account of the character of the village, its conservation areas and the wider AONB landscape as set out in supporting documents to this plan.

-Ensure that the character of the High Weald AONB is protected throughout Lamberhurst Parish.
+Ensure that the character of the High Weald AONB is protected throughout Lamberhurst Parish with housing density of less than 30 dwellings per hectare in new development (about 12 dwellings per acre).